-- Baby gate to keep child safely in the room I chose.
+- Baby gate to keep the child safely in the room I chose.

-- Pet corrals (like the one picture above.
+- Pet corrals (like the one pictured above.
 This one worked beautifully for outdoor play!

 - Car Seats.
 That’s right.
 I used a car seat in my home to help little ones sit for a short period of time.